Alde Gott

 The Alde Gott Winzer eG (eG stands for registered cooperative society) was founded in Sasbachwalden (Germany) in 1948 and is part of the wine-growing region Baden.
 Today, there are 380 producers who cultivate 263 hectare of vines.
 Günter Lehmann runs the Alde Gott Winery eG as the general manager while cellarer Michael Huber is responsible for the winemaking.

 Wines

 With around 62% the grape variety Blue Pinot Noir is cultivated on the majority of the vine area.
 Next comes the Riesling with 14%, the Müller-Thurgau with 12% and the Pinot gris with 8% of the grape variety proportion.
 Moreover, the Gewürztraminer, Pinot blanc, Chardonnay, Sauvignon blanc, Cabernet Dorsa and Cabernet Sauvignon are cultivated as well.
-The total annual production amounts, with 75 litres of wine per are, to around 1.8 million litres of wine.
+The total annual production amounts, with 75 litres of wine per acre, to around 1.8 million litres of wine.
 All of the wine grapes are cultivated on the Alde Gott wine cultivation area (“Alde Gott Großlage”).
 The soil consists of weathered granitic and sand rocks.